onoi/http-request/README.md

 The library provides unit tests that covers the core-functionality normally run by the [continues integration platform][travis].
 Tests can also be executed manually using the PHPUnit configuration file found in the root directory.

 ## Release notes

+* 1.3.0 (2015-11-23)
+ - Deprecated `CachedCurlRequest::setCachePrefix` and `CachedCurlRequest::setExpiryInSeconds` in favor of setting it via the option
+   `ONOI_HTTP_REQUEST_RESPONSECACHE_PREFIX` and `ONOI_HTTP_REQUEST_RESPONSECACHE_TTL` (any change in the expiry will auto-invalidate existing cached items to accommodated to the modified setting)
+ - Deprecated `CachedCurlRequest::isCached` in favor of `CachedCurlRequest::isFromCache`

 * 1.2.0 (2015-11-09)
  - Added "wasAccepted" to the `SocketRequest` response output